IslamAlsayed/izdihar/README.md

    - Update the database settings in `connect.php`.

 3. Start the web server:
-   - If using XAMPP, place the project in the `htdocs` directory and start Apache from the XAMPP control panel.
+   - If using XAMPP, place the izdihar in the `htdocs` directory and start Apache from the XAMPP control panel.

 ## Usage